 Privacy

-Email messages to or from you cannot be considered to be private or confidential.
+Email / Teams messages to or from you cannot be considered to be private or confidential.
 College emails will be regarded as the joint property of the College and the individual staff member or student.

-Although it is not policy to routinely examine the content of individual emails.
+Although it is not policy to routinely examine the content of individual emails / Teams messages.
 The college reserves the right to monitor messages, at any time, for specific instances in which there is good cause for such monitoring or legal obligation to do so.
 Good cause shall include the need to fulfil legislative obligations, detect employee/student wrongdoing, protect the rights or property of the college, to protect the College ICT system security, to obtain essential business information after reasonable efforts have been made to contact the mailbox user or to comply with legal process.

 Emails are routinely scanned for the use of offensive language.

 Messages sent or received may be copied and disclosed by the College for lawful purposes without prior notice.
-Requests for access/monitoring unless required by law will only be authorized by a member of SMT.
+Requests for access/monitoring unless required by law will only be authorised by a member of SMT.

 It is not permissible to access or to send email from another users account either directly or indirectly, unless you obtain that person’s prior written approval and a note is made with IT Services.